Gugulethu-Nyoni/anyGridJs/README.md

 const dataGrid = new anyGrid(data, columns, 10);
 ```

-# Styling
+# Styling (Optional)

 AnyGrid is a headless js library - meaning the styling is entirely up to you, However as an option we offer a basic css library to enhance the look and feel of your data tables.
 If you want to use the provided css just deploy anyGrid.css via this cdn link:

-## CSS set up (Optional).
 Place this somewhere in the head section of your html.

 ```html